-In preparation for these tutorials, we expect you to have read the relevant part(s) of the Course Notes before attending the tutorial so that the group can spend time on exam questions and discussion to develop understanding rather than basic bookwork.
+In preparation for these tutorials, we expect you to have read the Course Notes and practised some exam-style questions so that the time can be used most effectively.

 Online Classroom

 The Online Classroom acts as either a valuable add-on or a great alternative to a face-to-face or Live Online tutorial.